Adzz/teller_sandbox/README.md

 To make the developer's life easier you can specify `test_multiple_3672394111` to receive a response with multiple accounts.

-Each token will always return the same response per day.
-If a day passes, the old responses will still be returned, but a new one for the new day will be added.
+Each token will always return the same response.

 ### Tests